hryak228pizza/PBT-for-cpp/README.md

 # Authors and contributors
 The advisor and contributor Vladimir A. Parkhomenko Seniour Lecturer of SPbPU ICSC.
 The main contributor Pavel A..
 Iliin student of SPbPU ICSC.

+# Warranty
+The contributors give no warranty for the using of the software.

 # Licence
-Warranty The contributors give no warranty for the using of the software.

-License This program is open to use anywhere and is licensed under the GNU General Public License v3.0.
+This program is open to use anywhere and is licensed under the GNU General Public License v3.0.